Thermodynamics of oscillating neutrinos: Abstract

 \section{Abstract}

 The title theory is formulated.
 It entails a quantum-coherent variant of the Fermi--Dirac distribution and casts new light on neutrino oscillations.
-It might enable the incorporation of neutrino mixing into the modeling of core-collapse supernovae and neutron-star mergers.
+It might enable the incorporation of neutrino mixing into the modeling of core-collapse supernovae and neutron star mergers.